adolfoalvarez/adolfoalvarez.github.com/_posts/2014-09-07-plumbers-chains-and-famous-painters-the-history-of-the-pipe-operator-in-r.md

   ##[1] 1
   {% endhighlight %}

-Nine months later, on October 28th, 2012, <a href = "https://twitter.com/hadleywickham" target="_blank"> Hadley Wickham</a> started the `dplyr` project in <a href = "https://github.com/hadley/dplyr/" target="_blank">github</a> as an evolution of his data analysis package <a href = "https://github.com/hadley/plyr" target="_blank">`plyr`</a> (Initially the package was indeed called 'plyr2').
+Nine months later, on <a href = "https://github.com/hadley/dplyr/commit/80dc69b144711ec095db1d62cf0b73e09560eaf0" target="_blank">October 28th, 2012</a>, <a href = "https://twitter.com/hadleywickham" target="_blank"> Hadley Wickham</a> started the `dplyr` project in <a href = "https://github.com/hadley/dplyr/" target="_blank">github</a> as an evolution of his data analysis package <a href = "https://github.com/hadley/plyr" target="_blank">`plyr`</a> (Initially the package was indeed called 'plyr2').
 As he showed in three consecutive <a href = "http://bit.ly/bigrdata2" target="_blank">presentations</a> of `dplyr` in summer 2013 in Dublin, Albacete, and London, `ddply`, a function from data frames to data frames with the philosophy of Split - Apply - Combine, was the most popular function from `plyr`.

 /home/adolfo/Mis proyectos/blog/adolfoalvarez.github.com/images/plyr.png